 Last updated: 08-09-2011

 Within This Page

 Hydropower is the most common renewable energy technology.
 Humans have been harnessing water to perform work for thousands of years.
 For example, more than 2,000 years ago, the Greeks used water wheels for grinding wheat into flour.
 Hydropower uses the gravitational force of water to turn turbines and generate electricity.
 The size of the hydroelectric plant is directly related to the amount and flow of water.
 There are three types of hydropower facilities: run-of-the-river (otherwise known as hydrokinetic or diversion), impoundment, and pumped storage.

 Current interest in hydropower has been primarily directed at developing incremental hydropower by using an existing dam.
 This includes new hydroelectric generation capacity achieved by increased efficiency or additions of new capacity at an existing hydropower project.
 This also includes new electric generation projects that are run-of-the-river projects, particularly at existing non-power dams.

 This section focuses primarily on run-of-the-river hydroelectric systems under 5 megawatts (MW) implemented at an existing dam.
 Other systems are not likely to be used in conjunction with a Federal construction project.

 This overview is intended to provide details for Federal agencies considering hydropower as part of a major construction project.
-Further general information is available on the U.S. Department of Energy (DOE) Office of Energy Efficiency and Renewable Energy (EERE) Hydropower Energy Basics website.
+Further general information is available on the U.S. Department of Energy (DOE) Office of Energy Efficiency and Renewable Energy (EERE) Hydropower Technology Basics website.